 My mom rarely use it in her fried rice recipe.
 Some people also add egg to their fried rice.

 Always eat a balanced diet everyday, three meals a day on time.
 Include whole-grain products; fruits; vegetables; dairy products; and meat, poultry, fish and other protein foods such as peas and beans.
+If you want to eat in between meals ensure it’s a healthy snack and a very small portion just to satisfy your hunger, but don’t make it a habit.

 Always eat to satisfy your hunger never to overfill your stomach.